DerekPascarella/Dreamcast-FMV-Auto-Subber/README.md

 ├── input
 └── output
 ```
-Original SFD video file should be placed in the `input` folder, along with their accompanying SRT subtitle files.
+Original SFD video files should be placed in the `input` folder, along with their accompanying SRT subtitle files.
 Note that Dreamcast FMV Auto-Subber expects the base file name for both the SFD and SRT files to be identical.
 For example, a video named `INTRO.SFD` should have a subtitle file named `INTRO.SRT`.

 Once all original SFD video files and their accompanying SRT subtitle files are placed in the `input` folder, `autosubber.exe` can be launched.
 The program will display status updates as it performs the re-encoding of each video file.